2023-2024 Undergraduate Bulletin

-The School of Business offers programs in accounting and business administration, and digital forensics as well as a Faculty-Initiated Interdisciplinary Major with a concentration in financial market regulation.
+The Massry School of Business offers programs in accounting, business administration, and digital forensics as well as a Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in financial market regulation.
 Admission to these programs is competitive, open only to the best-qualified students and including specific courses outlined in the School of Business section of this bulletin.

 The School of Criminal Justice offers a multi-disciplinary degree program, focusing on the study of criminal behavior and society’s response to it.
 Admission to this major is highly competitive, and students must complete specific requirements before applying for admission.

-The School of Public Health offers an undergraduate minor in Public Health and a Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in Public Health.
+The School of Public Health offers an undergraduate major and a minor in Public Health.
 The field of public health addresses issues such as bioterrorism, violence prevention, health disparities, and obesity; prevents epidemics and the spread of disease; protects against environmental hazards; prevents injuries, promotes and encourages healthy behaviors; responds to disasters and assists community recovery; and assures the quality and accessibility of health services.
 The School has also established a new B.S.
 Nursing Completion Program as of Fall 2023.

 The School of Social Welfare offers a combined major and minor sequence that prepares students for beginning social work.
 This program serves the liberal education needs for students interested in the social sciences and human services professions.
-Admission to this major is competitive, and students have to complete specific requirements before applying for admission.
+Admission to this major is competitive, and students must complete specific requirements before applying for admission.
 The School also offers a minor in Social Welfare Studies.